 Your attorney can file a pretrial Motion to Dismiss, claiming you have immunity from prosecution under the law.
 You will then have a pretrial hearing before a judge where both sides present evidence.
 The burden of proof is on the prosecution to show clear and convincing evidence that self-defense laws don’t apply in your case.

-If your case moves to trial, the state must overcome your self-defense claim by proving beyond a reasonable doubt that you did not act in self-defense.
+If your case moves to trial, the trial lawyer must represent you effectively, and the state must overcome your self-defense claim by proving beyond a reasonable doubt that you did not act in self-defense.

 Your lawyer must show that your belief that harm was imminent was reasonable.
 If someone you’ve never met rings your doorbell and makes no threats, threatening moves, or attempts to enter your home, the use of force to make them leave would likely not be considered reasonable.